droibit/Chopsticks/README.md

 }

 dependencies {
-    compile "com.github.droibit.chopsticks:chopstick-view:0.8.0"
+    // If you do not need `recyclerview-v7`, you can exclude. compile "com.github.droibit.chopsticks:chopstick-view:0.9.0"
-    compile "com.github.droibit.chopsticks:chopstick-resource:0.8.0"
+    compile "com.github.droibit.chopsticks:chopstick-resource:0.9.0"

-    // If 'support-preference' is not required, to exclude 'preference-v7' and 'preference-v14'. compile "com.github.droibit.chopsticks:chopstick-preference:0.8.0"
+    // If you do not need 'preference-v7' and 'preference-v14', you can exclude. compile "com.github.droibit.chopsticks:chopstick-preference:0.8.0" }
-}
 ```

-This library is dependent on Kotlin 1.0.3.
+This library is dependent on Kotlin `1.1.3-2`.

 ## License